nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 `liquidcrystal.customChar(self, index, bytes)`

 #### Parameters
-- `self`: `liquidcrystal` instance.
+- `self`: `liquidcrystal` instance
-- `index`: custom char index in range from 0 to 7.
+- `index`: custom char index in range from 0 to 7
-- `bytes`: array of 8 or 10 bytes that defines new char bitmap line by line.
+- `bytes`: array of 8 or 10 bytes that defines new char bitmap line by line

 #### Returns
 `nil`